rust-lang/nomicon/src/dropck.md

 generic, then the only lifetimes they can harbor are `'static`, which will truly live _forever_.
 This is why this problem is referred to as _sound generic drop_.
 Sound generic drop is enforced by the _drop checker_.
-As of this writing, some of the finer details of how the drop checker validates types is totally up in the air.
-However The Big Rule is the subtlety that we have focused on this whole
+As of this writing, some of the finer details of how the drop checker (also called dropck) validates types is totally up in the air.
+However The Big Rule is the subtlety that we have focused on this whole section:
-section:

 **For a generic type to soundly implement drop, its generics arguments must strictly outlive it.**